thevaachandereng/bayesCT/README.md

 Overview
 --------
-`bayesCT` is a R package for simulation of adaptive Bayesian randomzied controlled trials under a range of trial designs and outcome types.
+`bayesCT` is a R package for simulation and analysis of adaptive Bayesian randomzied controlled trials under a range of trial designs and outcome types.
 Currently, it supports Gaussian and binomial.
 The time-to-event data will be added shortly.
 The `bayesCT` package website is available [here](https://thevaachandereng.github.io/bayesCT/).
 Please note this package is still under development.

 Installation